MaChengYuan/epidemiology/README.md

 1) lockdown
 2) vaccination

+epidemology.ipynb shows the work of analysis of epidemiology

-Calibration.pdf shows the final result
+Calibration.pdf shows the final result and Conclusion

+# Update

+SPB_influenza_calibration.ipynb shows the influenza

+SPB SIER model calibration.pdf shows the final result and Conclusion